dust007/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 The first mse loss was not very good.

 Then I added data normlization and image cropping.
 The model was also changed to be similar to 5 layer CNN structure in the course video.
 The CNN and dense layers parameters were kept as is.
-I chose to use batch SGD with batch size of 64.
-From training loss and validation loss monitoring, I found the model was overfitting after 2-4 epochs.
-I then used Keras early stopping to stop training before overfitting.
-The final training number of epochs was 4.
+I chose to use batch SGD with batch size of 128.
+From training loss and validation loss monitoring, I used Keras checkpoint to save all good models(with low valid loss).
+The train loss v.s. valid loss plot was monitored to make sure the model used was not overfitting.
+The model I picked for testing was from the last epoch in the following plot.

+![alt text][image5]

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I added more data, use all three camera views, and applied image flipping.